JJ/granada-off/text/water.md

 water does not have a long run from the snow and ice of the Sierra, so it is pristine when it, eventually, arrives to your glass.

-You will not probably be able to take it home, but its taste (or complete absence) is something that will linger on for a long time.
+You will not probably be able to take it home, because it will be dutifully requisitioned by the airport rent-a-cops, but its taste, or complete absence, is something that will linger on your tongue for a long time.
 Guaranteed.